k2view-academy/K2View-Academy/articles/38_bi_integration/00_BI_user_guide_overview.md

 # BI Implementation Steps

-Working with Fabric's **BI** can be divided into three logical steps:
+Working with Fabric's BI can be divided into three logical steps:

 1. Setup the BI (mostly one-time activities).
 2. Develop the BI.
 3. Deploy the BI to PROD.

-To implement **BI** you must first install it and perform other one-time steps.
+To implement BI you must first install it and perform other one-time steps.
 Once the installation and configuration is complete, you work with the **Designer** module.
 This module allows you to create and generate reports.
 When the reports are tested and ready for execution, they can be moved from a development into QA or Production environment.

 ### Step 1 - Setup BI

-This user guide provides the step-by-step description of how to set up **BI**:
+This user guide provides the step-by-step description of how to set up BI:

 * [Installation and Configuration](01_Installation.md).
 * [Permissions setup](02_Permissions_Setup.md).